Terrorism in Tajikistan: Islamic Movement of Uzbekistan

 Tohir Abdujabbor, an expert based in the Khujand, said Kyrgyz President Kurmanbek Bakiyev's shakeup of the government possibly led to the attack.
 He also said criminal groups had divided the area between each other and may have taken advantage of the situation.
 Tashtemir Eshaliyev, head of security in the Batken Province, said the militants were from Kanibadam, Sogdh Province whose actions were tied to the anniversary of the Andijan massacre and said they were members of Hizb ut-Tahrir.
 Qosimshoh Iskandarov, chairman of the Center for the Study and Prevention of Conflicts, a Tajik think tank, said, "Today's attacks could be the work of either Islamic groupings or criminal gangs involved in drug-smuggling operations.
 I know some people– many, in fact– are suggesting that those events may be the work of secret services or governments in the region.
 But I don't think government structures are involved."

 Tajik Interior Minister Humdin Sharifov told journalists during a press conference in Dushanbe on 17 July that police had arrested 10 IMU members so far that year.
 Sharifov attributed two bombings in Dushanbe in January and June 2005, an attack on an Interior Ministry building in Qayroqqum in January, and the assassination of a Defense Ministry official to IMU members who trained in Afghanistan and entered Tajikistan through Uzbekistan.
 He had earlier stated on 17 April that four IMU members were arrested and two more suspects were wanted in connection with the 2005 bombings which killed one person.

 Police arrested four suspected IMU members in Soghd Province on 14 July.
 Security forces raided their homes, finding "laptops with files containing texts of a religious and extremist nature calling for jihad, a DVD with a call for 'holy war,' and extremist literature in the Uzbek language."
 When seven convicted IMU members were sentenced on 22 May, Sughd prosecutor Abdughaffor Qalandarov said the cell had planned to attack sites in Tajikistan and had links to the late IMU leader Juma Namangani.
 The seven maintained their innocence and said they were tortured to make them confess.

 Mahmadsaid Juraqulov, head of the anti-organized crime department in the Interior Ministry of Tajikistan, told reporters in Dushanbe on 16 October 2006 that the "[Islamic Movement of Turkmenistan] is the Islamic Movement of Uzbekistan," and that Uzbek secret services manufactured the change in name.
 Juraqulov also said that the IMT is not a major security threat to Tajikistan or Kyrgyzstan.
 "Everyone knows that it is in Uzbekistan that [the IMU] wants to create problems.
 For them, Tajikistan and Kyrgyzstan are just regrouping bases they're trying to reach."

 2010 bombing

 The government blamed the IMU for a suicide car bombing of a police station in Khujand on September 3, 2010.
-Two policemen were killed and 25 injured.
+Two policemen were killed and 25 were injured.